 5 – Showtimes & Disney Genie+

 “Finding Nemo: The Big Blue… and Beyond!” is performed multiple times daily at Theater in the Wild at Disney’s Animal Kingdom Theme Park.
-Current showtimes include two morning shows and four in the afternoon.
-Performances are at 10:30 am, 11:30 am, 12:30 am, 2:30 pm, 3:30 pm, and 4:30 pm.
+Currently, there are six performances a day.
+Performances are at 11:00 am, 12:00 am, 1:00, 2:30 pm, 3:30 pm, and 4:30 pm.
 Previously only five shows were offered during the day, so the shortened shows allow for an additional show.
 As always, be sure to check the My Disney Experience app for up-to-date showtimes.

 “Finding Nemo: The Big Blue… and Beyond!” is also now included in Disney Genie+.
 Disney Genie+ is a paid upgrade that includes access to Lightning Lane (formerly the Fast Pass line) on select attractions, allowing guests to (theoretically) save time by skipping the standby line.
 Unless you are visiting during an especially busy time, such as Christmas week or Easter week, you won’t need to use one of your Genie+ selections for the show.
 There is usually plenty of seating for all guests.

 Cast Members will open the standby queue for the show about thirty minutes before showtime and then let guests enter the theater about fifteen minutes before showtime.
 You’ll get a lovely 45-minute break from outdoor weather along with some fantastic entertainment!